JUDSYS/v1Spec/spec/04-certs.md

 ### INT/name

-Each name is a dictionary with two keys: `unicode` (mandatory) and `ascii` (optional).
-The latter MUST be a transliteration of the first.
+Each name is a one line Unicode string.

 All name entries each MUST be at most 5 KiB long.

 All apps MUST suport such long names.
 They MAY, however, show only the begining of the name by default and have a simple way to show the full name.
 Example: a tooltip or a button close to the name.

-There MUST be at least one name in the `INT/name` attribute, this will be called the "main" name and it MUST have an ASCII transliteration.
+There MUST be at least one name in the `INT/name` attribute.

 Any prefixes, sufixes, infixes, honorifics and similar things attached to the name MUST be verified.
 Example: a person may never use the prefix "Dr." if they have no valid doctorates degree.